 In a previous post I explained how you can use a SRV record to resolve certificate issues with Autodiscover when your Internal domain isn’t the same as your Email domain.
 This time, I’m going to explain how to fix things by making changes to Exchange and Active Directory that will allow things to function normally without having to use a SRV record or any DNS records at all, for that matter.
-But only if the computers that access Exchange are members of your Domain and you configure Outlook using firstname.lastname@example.org.
-This is how Exchange hands out Autodiscover configuration URLs by default without any DNS or SRV records.
+But only if the computers that access Exchange are members of your Domain.
+The Active Directory SCP is how Exchange hands out Autodiscover configuration URLs by default without any DNS or SRV records.
 However, if you have an Private Domain Name in your AD environment, which you should try to avoid when you’re building new environments now, you will always get a Certificate Error when you use Outlook because SSL certificates from third party CA providers won’t do private domains on SAN certificates anymore.
 To fix this little problem, I will first give you a little information on a lesser known feature in Active Directory called the Service Connection Point (SCP).

 Service Connection Points